Spreadex - Best Overall Platform for Trading Indices

 The Razor account raw spread on the FTSE 100 hovered between 0.8 and 1.2 points during calm London sessions - tighter than IG and Capital.com during the same windows.
 On the S&P 500, Razor spreads averaged approximately 0.4 points.

 The trade-off is that Pepperstone's interface, while clean and fast, lacks the guided experience beginners get on Capital.com.
-There's no AI-powered insight tool, no built-in trading signals, and no hand-holding for new traders.
+There are no built-in trading signals and no hand-holding for new traders.
 It's built for people who already know what they're doing.

 Who Should Use Pepperstone for Index Trading - and Who Shouldn't?